SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     Auto build, ship and post platform via Docker, ECS and Terraform.
 That's

-    funncy and powerful.
+    fancy and powerful.
 I could use that auto-idea on my Mac Docker for build,

     ship or post.